Amyotrophic Lateral Sclerosis Quiz

 • Difficulty swallowing food or water

-Your doctor may ask these questions to diagnose amyotrophic lateral sclerosis
+Your doctor may ask these questions to check for this disease:

-• Do you feel any weakness in your arms or legs?
+• Do your arms or legs feel weak?

 There is no cure for ALS.
 Medications can reduce symptom severity and slow progression.
 Physical, occupational, and speech therapy can help improve quality of life.

-View the symptoms of Amyotrophic lateral sclerosis
+View the symptoms of Amyotrophic Lateral Sclerosis (ALS)

 References